The Nature Conservancy

 YOUR POSITION WITH TNC

-The Operations Specialist and Executive Assistant may be responsible for planning and execution of logistics for special events and/or meetings, purchasing, central filing, mailroom operations, facility management, telecommunications, and/or reception.
-They may assist with the recruitment, training, and recognition of program volunteers, and may direct the activities of volunteers.
-In addition, the Op Spec/EA may perform Information Systems, IT, Human Resources, and Finance administrative tasks, including processing forms, preparing reports and forecasts, and monitoring and preparing budgets.
-They will respond to inquiries about program activities, create program materials, and draft correspondence.
+The Operations Specialist will work towards meeting the strategic priorities of the program by implementing tactics for approved plans and completing day-to-day tasks and activities.
+They may be responsible for planning and execution of logistics for special events and/or meetings, purchasing, central filing, mailroom operations, facility management, telecommunications, and/or reception.
+In addition, the Operations Specialist may perform Information Systems and Human Resources administrative tasks, including processing forms and preparing reports.
+They will respond to inquiries about program activities and draft correspondence.
 They will be well versed in the systems and resources utilized by the team in order to execute assigned tasks.
 They will maintain, track and research data, produce and review reports, and perform program analysis.
-The Op Spec/EA will provide guidance in satisfying administrative requirements based on extensive knowledge of policies and procedures.
+The Operations Specialist will provide guidance in satisfying administrative requirements based on extensive knowledge of policies and procedures.
 They will provide support and targeted training related to the functional area of the team.
 They will implement processes and practices in order to improve effectiveness.
-The Op Spec/EA will communicate with staff in various programs across the Conservancy, as well as with donors, volunteers, vendors, and business relations.
+The Operations Specialist will communicate with staff in various programs across the Conservancy, as well as with donors, volunteers, vendors, and business relations.
 They will communicate or distribute information to assist staff in making decisions, solving problems, and improving workflow.
-The Op Spec/EA will be responsible for a variety of administrative support tasks for the Alaska State Director as well as other members of the Alaska Leadership Team, which include domestic and international travel arrangements, calendar management, drafting correspondence, processing expenses, and scheduling and coordinating logistics of meetings and special events.
-The Op Spec/EA will coordinate activities with multiple variables, setting realistic deadlines and managing the timeline.
-They will effectively communicate or distribute information to assist staff in making decisions, solving problems, and improving workflow.

 RESPONSIBILITIES AND SCOPE

-- Ensure compliance with Conservancy policies and procedures, and external (donor/legal/IRS) requirements;
+- Ensure compliance with Conservancy policies and procedures.

-- May act as a resource to others to solve problems and act in supervisor’s stead when instructed;
+- Act as a resource to others to solve problems and act in supervisor’s stead when instructed.

 - Work is diversified and may not always fall under established practices and guidelines.

-- Experience organizing time and managing diverse activities to meet deadlines; and
+- Experience organizing time and managing diverse activities to meet deadlines.

 - Experience working across teams and communicating with a wide range of people.

-- Knowledge of current trends in specific field; and/or
+- Knowledge of current trends in specific field.

 - Strong organization skills, accuracy, and attention to detail.